Wednesday, August 20, 2008

 The legal matter concentrates on a sensitive ‘umbrella agreement’ between the organisations and highly valuable commercial land transactions.

-upcoming Auckland High Court case will attempt to determine which of the two parties is entitled to money that’ll be generated from any potential sale of land, zoned business 5, adjoining TelstraClear Pacific Events Centre at Manukau central."
+An upcoming Auckland High Court case will attempt to determine which of the two parties is entitled to money that’ll be generated from any potential sale of land, zoned business 5, adjoining TelstraClear Pacific Events Centre at Manukau central."

 Wednesday, June 18, 2008